combust/mleap/mleap-benchmark/README.md

 Java(TM) SE Runtime Environment (build 1.8.0\_65-b17)
 Java HotSpot(TM) 64-Bit Server VM (build 25.65-b01, mixed mode)

+## Included Benchmarks

+Our included benchmarks work off a pipeline that has several continuous and several categorical features.
+We run continuous features through a standard scaler and we run categorical features through string indexing and one hot encoding.
+We then combine the one hot vectors with the scaled continuous features and perform scoring with either a random forest or a linear regression.

 ### Default MLeap Transformer

 Use SBT to run the benchmarks, we fork separate JVM processes so it